uintdev/Ducky_HID_WSI/README.md

 ---------------
 <h3>Download</h3>
-The firmware is available to download from the releases section.
+The firmware is available to download from the release section.
 Alternatively, the latest can be found in `debug/duck.hex`.